 How to disable Messages in iCloud

-4. Uncheck the box next to “Enable messages in iCloud.”
+- Deselect the checkbox next to “Enable messages in iCloud.”

 That will stop syncing your messages to iCloud.
 You can now click Disable This Device — this will disable syncing on your Mac.
 Alternatively, you can select Disable All to turn off syncing on all your devices.